eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

         }
     }

-What really distinguished interfaces from classes in Ceylon is that interfaces are *stateless*.
+What really distinguishes interfaces from classes in Ceylon is that interfaces are *stateless*.
 That is, an interface may not directly hold a reference to another object, it may not have initialization logic, and it may not be directly instantiated.
 Ceylon neatly avoids the need to